 “It’s great that we can use NCEA standards to reward the students for their effort, but the real rewards are far greater.
 Students get a chance to embed key competencies as they self-manage their time and activities.

 “Their level of learning is far more than any single teacher could ever provide them in a year.
 Being able to work with industry and have that support, as well as collaborating between the schools, is invaluable.”

-By Toni Maddaford (with support from Ruth Davey and Steve Rodkiss)
+By Toni Maddaford (Papanui High School), Ruth Davey (Lincoln High School) and Steve Rodkiss (Burnside High School).

 Teams and Games

 Seven teams of students developed games and they’re justifiably proud of their results.

 1. Fire Fighter Sam Jessep

 2. Road Patrol Mitchell Veale and Zachary Freund